 Now Microsoft says it's committed to making its volume licensing simpler for customers to buy and manage.

-According to published reports, Microsoft began rolling out a new volume licensing program -- called the Microsoft Products & Services Agreement (MSPA) -- this week in the U.S., U.K., Germany and Canada.
+According to published reports, Microsoft began rolling out a new volume licensing program -- called the Microsoft Products & Services Agreement (MPSA) -- this week in the U.S., U.K., Germany and Canada.

-A Microsoft spokesperson contacted by CRN declined to provide additional information about the MSPA.
+A Microsoft spokesperson contacted by CRN declined to provide additional information about the MPSA.

 But in a carefully worded Nov.
 15 blog post, Richard Smith, Microsoft's general manager of worldwide licensing and pricing, said Microsoft has been "listening" to customers' licensing concerns.